-- The work is carried out by a minimum AQF Level 2 Arborist in accordance with the prepared specification.
+- the pruning work is carried out by a minimum AQF Level 2 Arborist in accordance with the prepared specification and AS4373 - 2007.

-Refer to Section 2 of Councils Urban Forest Technical Manual (pdf)
+Refer to Section 2.0 of Council's Newcastle Urban Forest Technical Manual (Part A) for more detail.

 All cuttings and/or mulch should be disposed of appropriately.
 Tipping of these materials on Council land is dumping which can incur penalties or prosecution.